 Other feature updates include the ability to ungroup tickets in a bulk order, making it easier to edit large orders; a one-click button to regenerate print at home tickets for rescheduled events; and, coming soon, an easier way for audiences to see their credit balance when booking online.

 Many of you told us that, with colleagues furloughed, you were using the system in new and unfamiliar ways.
 Others asked for guidance in using the closure period to improve database quality or explore strategic projects like membership reviews or website developments.
 We’ve adapted our training and support offer in response to those contrasting needs.

 So far over 400 people have taken part in online system training, using our tools for email communications, fundraising, sales and event set up.
 Our intention is to make the training accessible, easy to follow and specific to your current needs.
 Feedback has been very positive, and you can book for future sessions through the Support Centre now.

 The Spektrix Action Toolkit has been designed around the key questions we’ve been hearing from users.
 From basic event changes, sales or cancellations through to Memberships, email automation and loyalty, it’s designed to take you directly to the resources you need to make the most of the system, whatever your level of experience.

 We’ve just announced two webinars on building your fundraising momentum, aimed at development teams - or those who have taken on fundraising responsibilities alongside everything else.
-Book now for a choice of dates on 19th and 20th May.

 Our Support and Training Consultants are here and ready to work with you on any aspect of your work including system training, seating plans, data insight or future planning.
 Our experience and knowledge of culture and technology make us a genuine extension of your team and, as ever, all training and support and resources are an inclusive part of your relationship with Spektrix.